 - Increased levels of inspiration, creativity, and productivity

-When employees are given a positive environment, they have more mental space to solve project challenges.
+When employees are given a positive working environment, they have more mental space to solve project challenges.

 - Higher performance ratings overall

 A strong, authentic leader will be the backbone of their team.
-This key foundational element makes it easier for everyone else to succeed which means more progress in less time.
+This key foundational element makes it easier for all team members to succeed which means more progress in less time.